A NSW Government website

 • $120 per class for 2 years

-• discounts available for pensioners.
+• Discounts are available for pensioners.

 Please allow enough time for your application to be assessed.
 You will be contacted if further information is needed to complete the assessment.